 The other sulfur-containing proteinogenic amino acid – cysteine – is important in the production of coenzyme A and glutathione among other metabolites.
 In addition, two other non-proteinogenic amino acids – homocysteine and taurine – have important roles in hydrogen sulfide production and bile acid synthesis.

 When it comes to human disease, changes to sulfur containing compounds have been implicated in many complex, multifactorial disorders, such as cardiovascular disease, diabetes and neurodegenerative disorders4.
-Thus, it is vital to develop the field of sulfur biology further in order to pave the way towards potential pharmacological interventions.
+Thus, it is vital to further the understanding of sulfur biology further in order to pave the way towards potential pharmacological interventions.

 Sources of information